whiteinge/eseth/2010/hg-in-zsh.rst

 What is ``VCS_Info``?
 =====================

-If you aren’t already familiar with ``VCS_Info`` in zsh, fire up your favorite manpage viewer and read through the section in :manpage:`zshcontrib(1)`.
+If you aren’t already familiar with ``VCS_Info`` in Zsh, fire up your favorite manpage viewer and read through the section in :manpage:`zshcontrib(1)`.
 It allows you to pull information out of a version-controlled repository and display that in your shell prompt.

-The big win for ``VCS_Info`` over other, similar solutions is that it is built right into zsh and supports Bazaar, Codeville, CVS, Darcs, Git, GNU arch, GNU quilt, Mercurial, Monotone, Perforce, Subversion, and SVK all using the same configuration.
+The big win for ``VCS_Info`` over other, similar solutions is that it is built right into Zsh and supports Bazaar, Codeville, CVS, Darcs, Git, GNU arch, GNU quilt, Mercurial, Monotone, Perforce, Subversion, and SVK all using the same configuration.
 You put it into your prompt once then as you :command:`cd` between your favorite git, hg, bzr, or svn local clones it Just Works®: